Biomedical HIV Prevention Summit 2025

 Addressing mental health, substance use, housing, and food insecurity is essential for ending HIV.
 New technologies, innovative service delivery methods and systems, help integrate intersectionality into PrEP, treatment, and care models, creating a holistic approach to syndemic care.
 This track seeks abstracts on behavioral health, harm reduction, housing, and food security models that leverage new technologies to end HIV.

-Artificial intelligence has changed the way we approach our work in many ways.
+Artificial intelligence has changed how we approach our work in many ways.
 Still, there is a lot to learn about its benefits and limitations.
-This track explores how AI is being used to improve services, research, day-to-day work, and help more people engage in PrEP or treatment.
+This track explores how AI is used to improve services, research, day-to-day work, and help more people engage in PrEP or treatment.
 It will also look at its limits, such as where the technology may fall short or create new challenges.
-We are looking for presentations that give the audience an idea of how innovation looks like in this field, while also considering potential barriers.
+We are looking for presentations that give the audience an idea of what innovation looks like in this field while also considering potential barriers.

 TRACK 7 – HIV Policy Innovations and Health Equity